- Serves 3

 But that totally undervalues the potential of what a waffle can be as a thing.
 As the following recipe will hopefully show!

-- 1/4 cup cassava flour or ground oats (blitz in a food processor to form a relatively fine flour)
+1/4 cup cassava flour or ground oats (blitz in a food processor to form a fine flour)

-- 1 heaped tablespoon tapioca flour (or substitute ground almonds)
+1 heaped tablespoon tapioca flour (or use ground almonds)

-- 2 tablespoons milk of choice (I used Plenish cashew milk)
+2 tablespoons milk of choice (I use Plenish cashew milk)

-- To serve – extra apple purée, yoghurt (always Nush foods almond for me!) & Belazu tahini or a nut butter you enjoy.
-Berries, pomegranate, apple or banana slices + nuts & seeds are all delightful options too.
+To Serve – extra apple purée, yoghurt, tahini or nut butter, berries, pomegranate, apple or banana slices + nuts & seeds.

 - Preheat your waffle iron, I use a VonShef 3in1 & find it brilliant.